Bedroom 4Zip and link

 The Sail Loft sits right next door to the main house.

-The Sail Loft living space with wood burner.
+The Sail Loft living space.

 Looking back at the house from the water.